1. Research the requirements in your state

 2. Provide proof of identity, complete the application, and pay any fees

-2. Provide Proof of Identity, Complete the Application, and Pay Any FeesWhen you go to the courthouse to complete your application, the majority of the states require you to provide proof of your identity.
-Acceptable proof of identity is any form of current government issued photo identification, like a driver's license or a passport.
+To complete your application, the majority of the states require both you and your soon-to-be spouse to show up in person to a clerk's office or courthouse to provide proof of your identity.
+Acceptable proof of identity, generally, includes any form of current government issued photo identification, like a driver's license or a passport.
+You may be required to provide more than one form of identification.
 Some states, like Indiana, also require a birth certificate to verify your place of birth.